 Spectacular morning walking through rolling hillsides displaying their cultivated fields, creating a myriad of patterns.
 It is beautiful to walk through but seemingly impossible to capture in a photograph .

 Spent the morning walking with my wounded and now solo friend from Sweden.
 We enjoyed a quiet time together imagining that this brown scenery and blazing sun is a prelude to the upcoming Meseta (plains).

 I have read and been told that staying at the albergue run by nuns with a communal dinner & prayers is a must for any true pilgrim.
-However when I arrived I discovered that the accommodations included 2 inch thick mattresses side by side on the floor.
+However when I arrived I discovered that the accommodations included two inch thick mattresses side by side on the floor.
 I could not envision my trying to get off the floor multiple times in the night.
 So I checked into the only other option in town.
 This one is run by a free spirit as a Donativo.
 No set price, you donate what you’d feel is fair for a bed, communal dinner & breakfast.
 Very funky place to say the least.
-Dinner was an interesting affair with only one or two English speakers and a menu of bean soup followed by roasted potatoes and salad.
+Dinner was an interesting affair with only one or two English speakers, other than my friend Deni and his son.
+The dinner menu was bean soup followed by roasted potatoes and salad.